Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

+Steps to Reproduce:
-Steps to Reproduce:1.
-Go to Product page2.
-Locate a product labeled "Out of Stock"3.
-Click the "Add to Cart" button
+1. Go to Product page
+2. Locate a product labeled "Out of Stock"
+3. Click the "Add to Cart" button

 ### Expected Result

+Expected Result:-The "Add to Cart" button should be disabled or the user should not be able to add the product to the cart.
+-If applicable, a message like "Product is out of stock" should appear.
+Actual Result:
-Expected Result:-The "Add to Cart" button should be disabled or the user should not be able to add the product to the cart.-If applicable, a message like "Product is out of stock" should appear.Actual Result:-The user is able to add the out-of-stock product to the cart.-The cart updates with the product even though it is not available.
+-The user is able to add the out-of-stock product to the cart.-The cart updates with the product even though it is not available.

 ------------------------------------------------------------------------